nicokuehn-dci/TuxTrax/README.md

 ## Detailed Setup Guide

 For detailed installation and configuration instructions, please refer to the [Setup Guide](docs/SETUP.md).
-This guide includes step-by-step instructions for installing TuxTrax on Ubuntu, including system dependencies, virtual environment setup, and configuring JACK audio.
+This guide includes step-by-step instructions for installing TuxTrax on Ubuntu, including system dependencies, virtual environment setup, and configuring PipeWire audio.

 ## New Features